wamp-proto/wamp-proto/rfc/text/advanced/ap_48_uris.md

 {align="left"}
         wamp.error.authentication_denied

-The authentication of the *Client* failed technically, and the *Client* is therefor rejected ("fail secure").
+The authentication of the *Client* failed technically at run-time, and the *Client* is therefor rejected ("fail secure operation").

 {align="left"}
         wamp.error.authentication_failed